ppml38/TicTacToe/README.md

 # TicTacToe
-TicTacToe game with simple graphics
+TicTacToe game with simple graphics.

-Requires EGAVGA.BGI file or TurboC
+Requires EGAVGA.BGI file with TurboC for compilation